Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 You can get ideas for specific applications by exploring our previous collaborations.

-The current reaction to fire of HONEXT® panels is class C-s1,d0.
+The current reaction to fire of HONEXT® boards is class C-s1,d0.
 The material will reach class B-s1,d0 by Q4 2021

-HONEXT® panels are resistant to moisture and water vapour.
+HONEXT® boards are resistant to moisture and water vapour.

 We recommend working the material in a way that preserves that degree of recyclability.